How to Follow Up on Leads and Clients (Without Being Annoying)

 Don’t Use Just One

-At the end of the day, the best thing to think about when planning a marketing follow up campaign is this: would I be annoyed by this?
+At the end of the day, the best thing to think about when planning your marketing follow up campaign is this: would I be annoyed by this?
 Just consider this sentiment and use common sense!
 Follow these guidelines and your campaign will be sure to go off without any awkward hitches.